jshint/node-jshint/README.md

 # node-jshint

-A command line interface for jshint, with inspiration from nodelint (github.com/tav/nodelint).
+A command line interface and npm package for jshint.

 ## Install